kangzhai/PmliPred/README.md

 # PmliPred
-The related datasets and scoure codes of PmliPred privided by Q. Kang (KQ890112@qq.com or kangqiang@mail.dlut.edu.cn)
+The related datasets and scoure codes of PmliPred privided by Q. Kang

 The latest version is updated on 2020.05.21.